iotaledger/iota-sdk/documentation/cli/docs/03_account.md

 ### `send`

 Sends an amount to an address.
-May include a StorageDepositReturn and Expiration Unlock Conditions if the amount is small.

 #### Parameters